danielbentes/uim-protocol/README.md

 # UIM Protocol: A Standardized Approach to AI-Agent and Web Service Interactions

+## Getting started

+1. Get familiar with the concepts and motivations behind the UIM protocol below.
+2. Dive into the [protocol specification section](unified-intent-mediator-api-specification.md) to understand the detailed framework proposal.
+3. Explore the [implementation guide](unified-intent-mediator-implementation-guide.md) to learn how to implement the UIM protocol in your projects.

 ## TLDR

-The [API specification section](unified-intent-mediator-api-specification.md) of the Unified Intent Mediator (UIM) protocol details the comprehensive framework proposal for seamless, secure, and scalable interactions between AI agents and web services.
+The [protocol specification section](unified-intent-mediator-api-specification.md) of the Unified Intent Mediator (UIM) details the comprehensive framework proposal for seamless, secure, and scalable interactions between AI agents and web services.
 This section outlines how the UIM protocol standardizes key processes, including service registration, intent management, and execution, to ensure consistent and reliable interaction between AI agents and web services.
 It also highlights the key innovations that make the UIM protocol a catalyst for the evolution of AI-agent and web service interactions.

 Key innovations in this specification include: